-Carbon monoxide and natural gases are both odourless and colourless and they can cause serious illness if they’re not detected.
+Carbon monoxide and natural gases are both odourless and colourless and can cause serious illness if not detected.

 For this reason, you must be able to recognise the signs of carbon monoxide poisoning, such as dizziness, headaches, nausea, collapsing, and breathlessness.
 It’s also wise to have a carbon dioxide alarm installed near your boiler.